OptiSchmopti/CsvProc9000/README.md

 On the left side you can see the input and on the right the output.
 Based on the rules, only the 3rd row meets all conditions (`SomeField`=`SomeValue` and `SomeOtherField`=`1337`).
 Because of that all other rows, but the 3rd, are unaffected by any changes.
 In the 3rd you can see, that in the Output, `SomeOtherField` got changed to the value `42` and a new field `Other Field` with the value `123` has been added.
 Every other row has an empty value for this new field.

+### UI

+You can achieve the same with the new UI now too.
+Simply download and install the application, run it and choose "Config".

 ## ⌨️ Developing

 To develop and work with CsvProc9000 you just need to clone this Repo somewhere on your PC and then open the Solution or the complete Source-Folder (under `src`) with your favorite IDE.
 No additional tools required.
+You might need to restore the needed workloads though (use `dotnet restore workload` in the `./src` directory).

 Before you can start, you should restore all NuGet-Packages using `dotnet restore` if that's not done for you by your IDE.